-the fact that salespersons who write orders for stone material likely meet the definition of counterpersons who must be specifically included in Classification 8232(2).
+Classification 8232(2).
+Additionally, the classification of store employees in Model 2 is complicated by the fact that salespersons who write orders for stone material likely meet the definition of counterpersons who must be specifically included in Classification 8232(2).

 Model 3 differs only slightly from Model 2 in that sales employees take customers into the inventory storage area to view stone material, resulting in no physical separation and an interchange of labor as the salespersons walk through the inventory storage area showing stone material to customers.
 In this model, because the showroom employees are showing the 8232(2) products to customers, these employees are most often assigned to the higher-rated Classification 8232(2).
-10

 Although the employers described in Models 2 and 3 sell identical merchandise and have only slight operational differences, the Multiple Enterprises rule can result in inconsistent classification assignments for employers engaged in relatively similar operations.
 To address this inconsistency, the WCIRB explored whether the sale of stone material should be included in Classification 8059 (see discussion in the Statistical Analysis section).
-11